SAP-samples/smart-co2nverter-ai/documentation/03-application/05-cap-deployment.md

       ...
    ```

-2. Via the [Clound Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) login to your Cloud Foundry space to which you want to deploy the CAP API
+2. Via the [Clound Foundry CLI](https://docs.cloudfoundry.org/cf-cli/install-go-cli.html) login to your Cloud Foundry space to which you want to deploy the CAP API.

 3. Change to the respective directory of the CAP API sample (`src/api/`) and deploy the API through:

    ```console